Skip to content

 DivBase allows you to create named versions of your project's state at specific points in time.
 This is useful for tracking changes, ensuring reproducibility, and marking important milestones (e.g., when running analysis for a publication).

-This means you can save the current state of your project as a named version, and later retrieve files as they were at that specific version (so you don't have to worry about having later updated files).
+This means you can save the current state of your project as a named version, and later retrieve files as they were at that specific version (so you don't have to worry about having later updated the files).

-What actually is a version entry?
+What actually is a (project) version entry?

 A version entry is stored on our server and alongside some metadata (like name, description, created at) it contains references to every file in your project at that time point like this: